Share

 Critical Care

-Take control in Critical Care
+Supporting control in Critical Care

-Whether as a result of infection or of a sterile trigger such as severe injury or major surgery, systemic hyperinflammation with increased levels of cytokines can cause significant hemodynamic instability and other organ dysfunction.
+Whether resulting from infection or from a sterile trigger such as severe injury or major surgery, systemic hyperinflammation with elevated cytokine levels may contribute to hemodynamic instability and organ dysfunction.
+Use the CytoScore calculator to help assess the patient state and support decisions on when CytoSorb® Therapy may be considered.

 The cause